-Catherine is a Lecturer/Senior Lecturer in the Division of Psychology.
+Catherine is a Senior Lecturer in Psychology in the School of Social Sciences.
 Her research background is in the area of cognition and language.
 Her research interests focus on how we understand speech and the benefit provided by visual information.
-She currently teaches across undergraduate and post-graduate courses and is Associate Course Leader for MSC/PGDip Psychology.
+She currently teaches across undergraduate and post-graduate courses and is the Course Leader for MSc/PGDip Psychology.

-Catherine completed her PhD at Nottingham Trent University and now works as a Psychology Lecturer.
+Catherine completed her PhD at Nottingham Trent University and now works as a Senior Lecturer in Psychology.

 Catherine's main research interests focus on how we use visual information to understand speech.
 Much of her research has examined how we understand speech in background noise and includes speech that simulates the listening experience of cochlear implant users.
 Recent and ongoing studies have included;